Plausible: Open source Google Analytics alternative

-Plausible Analytics is an open source, simple, lightweight and privacy-friendly website analytics tool.
+Plausible Analytics is an open source, simple, lightweight and privacy-friendly Google Analytics alternative.
 One aspect that makes Plausible different from many of the other web analytics tools such as Google Analytics is the fact that Plausible is fully open-source software.
 Let’s take a look at what that means exactly.

 - What is web analytics?